 Poached or steamed.
 Try it with green curry or a light tomato sauce.

-Firm in cubes or lightly sauteed.
+Firm in cubes, lightly sauteed, or breaded into Tofu Nuggets.
 You can also add soft tofu to smoothies for extra iron and protein.

-Cherry (halved), or chopped, or tomato sauce or in mild salsa.
+Cherry (halved), chopped, or in tomato sauce or in mild salsa.

 With butter or olive oil, with pesto, with marinara sauce.
 These are a great quick dinner to have on hand since they cook so fast.